 Extremely Low Freezing Point (~ –60°C)

-Ensures fuel remains fully fluid in polar, high-altitude, and extreme cold environments.
+Ensures fuel remains fully fluid at extreme altitudes and polar temperatures

 High Volatility